darkn3rd/script-tut/powershell/README.md

 ## Getting PowerShell on Mac OS X, Linux, and Unix

 There is an open source equivalent to PowerShell called Pash.
-The prerequisite for this is an installation of Mono, as Mono provides the CLR virtual machine and library support to run .NET applications.
+The prerequisite for this is an installation of Mono, as Mono provides the virtual machine (JIT compiler) and library support to run .NET applications.

 * Pash: https://github.com/Pash-Project/Pash
 * Mono: http://www.mono-project.com/